 Several television, print and virtual media newspapers echoed the news of the king's death with regret.
 NHK, one of the main communication vehicles in Japan, published an extensive article about the fact, including words of condolences from Kunishige Kamamoto.
 In the words of the former Japanese player, coach and politician:

-“He was an exceptional athlete.
-My condolences and thank you so much for making the children of the world dream” (Literal translation).
+"He was an exceptional athlete.
+My condolences and many thanks for making the children of the world dream" (Literal translation).

 The Japanese BBC, the local Yahoo portal and the renowned Nikkan Sports newspaper [日刊スポーツ; nikkan supootsu] also highlighted their stories about the world idol.